 The use of analytical methods to improve the efficiency of the marketing operations of companies and other organizations with emphasis on the development of a broad understanding of the uses and methods of research as applied to marketing.
-(Prerequisite: 73-102 and 74-232.)
+(Prerequisite: 73-102 or 73-105.)